Sumalyo/faser-docker-fork/README.md

 build docker images for FASER for the online and offline computing.
 If you are unfamiliar with docker, we recommend you work through this tutorial - [Link to Tutorial](https://matthewfeickert.github.io/intro-to-docker/).

+All this repo is doing currently is building the online, from the top level Dockerfile, thoughn both subdirectories are included for (hopefully) future use.

 ## Online : [docker-daq](./docker-daq)
 For the online daq software.